Rattanakosin Kingdom (1782–1932): Regency of Sri Suriwongse

-Threats from Western powers
+Threats from western powers

 After the defeat of the Taiping Rebellion in China in 1864, the remaining Chinese dissident forces entered Northern Vietnam in 1868, pillaging and occupying Tai princedoms of Sipsong Chuthai and Houaphanh that would normally send tributes to the Lao Kings of Luang Phrabang.
 Siamese people called the Chinese who came from the northern highlands as Haw (ฮ่อ) – hence the name Haw Wars.
 Haw insurgents coalesced into Banner Armies, most notably the Black Flag Army and the Yellow Flag.
-In 1875, the Yellow Flag Army attacked Muang Phuan, occupied the Plain or Jars and attacked Nongkhai.
+In 1875, the Yellow Flag Army attacked Muang Phuan, occupied the Plain of Jars and attacked Nongkhai.
 King Chulalongkorn sent Siamese armies who managed to temporarily drive the Haws into the mountains.
-The Yellow Flag Army was defeated in 1875 by Chinese authorities and disintegrated into petty groups of bandits but had a resurgence and made their permanent settlement at the Plain of Jars.In pre-modern Southeast Asia, traditional polities were not defined by territorial borders but rather a network and a hierarchy of alliances and tributary obligations defined by the mandala system.
-A multicultural Siamese empire had hosted a number of tributary states including Lanna Chiangmai, the Lao Kingdoms of Luang Phrabang and Champasak, minor Lao-Lanna chiefdoms and Muslim Malay sultanates of the south.
-In facing colonial encroachment, however, territories and sovereignty had to be clearly defined.
+The Yellow Flag Army was defeated in 1875 by Chinese authorities and disintegrated into petty groups of bandits but had a resurgence and made their permanent settlement at the Plain of Jars.

+In pre-modern Southeast Asia, traditional polities did not have fixed demarcated borders.
+Rather, the polities had territorial spheres defined by cultural and political influence and geographic features.
+The spheres of influence were based on a network and a hierarchy of alliances and tributary obligations according to the mandala system.
+The multicultural Siamese empire had a number of tributary states including Lanna Chiangmai, the Lao Kingdoms of Luang Phrabang and Champasak, minor Lao-Lanna chiefdoms and Muslim Malay sultanates in the south.
+However, colonial encroachment by the British Empire and French Indochina caused the territories and sovereignty to be clearly defined according to western style fixed borders.
 The British acquired Upper Burma and the French acquired Tonkin in 1886.
 This development escalated imperialist designs on Siam and led to increased Western presence in the northern Siamese hinterlands.
-The Anglo-Siamese Treaty of Chiangmai in 1883 agreed to place British subjects in Northern Siam under the jurisdiction of a binational court under a possible intervention from the newly-appointed British vice-consul in Chiangmai.
-A similar agreement in Luang Phrabang was concluded with the French in 1886.
 Siam responded to imperialist threats with centralization and internal restructuring that integrated tributary states into Siam proper, ending their autonomies.
 Lanna lords had benefitted from their traditional ownership of the vast northern teak forests and their sometimes-conflicting forestry patents granted to British loggers might provoke British intervention.
 Lanna was the first target of reforms as it stood at the frontline of a possible British incursion.
-The Chiangmai Treaty of 1883 urged Bangkok to tighten its control over Lanna to discuss treaty terms with the British.
-King Chulalongkorn sent a royal commissioner to Chiangmai in 1883 to initiate reforms.
+Anglo-Siamese Treaty of Chiangmai in 1883 urged Bangkok to tighten its control over Lanna.
+King Chulalongkorn sent a royal commissioner to Chiang Mai in 1883 to initiate reforms.
 Central-Siamese-style governance and stringent taxation were imposed.
 Reforms were promising at first but gradually dwindled away due to the persistence of Lanna rulers, whose traditional privileges and powers were compromised by the reforms.
-Siam also laid claims to Shan states east of the Salween river including Kengtung but later conceded to the British occupation of the eastern Shan States.